How Easy is it to Get Out of Running Shape?

 It’s also important to note you can’t be in peak fitness forever, and you shouldn’t try too.
 If you never take time off after a training program, your body will get hurt.
 You’ll be forced to take time off, which leads us to structural fitness!

 Get Out of Running Shape with Structural Fitness:

 Structural fitness is what keeps your body healthy and injury-free.
 We all know running is a high impact sport and structural fitness is the strength of your muscles and connective tissue to withstand running.

 It can take months to years to gain this type of fitness, but at the same token, it can take months to years to also lose it.
-Like riding bike, it “comes back naturally.”
+Like riding a bike, it “comes back naturally.”

 You can regain your aerobic fitness with proper training and build up.
 You cannot recover your body once you have permanently damaged it.

 Even if you choose to stop running entirely, doing strength training can keep muscles stronger.
-Even doing something a few times a week, helps keep your muscle mass.
+Even doing something a few times a week helps keep your muscle mass.
 When returning to running, it’s important to watch and monitor your body.
 Don’t go out for a long run your first week back.
 Focus on easy running for a while.
-Don’t jump into old training methods and don’t expect your body to be as strong for the activities you were once doing.
+Don’t jump into old training methods, and don’t expect your body to be as strong for the activities you were once doing.

-Your fitness journey spans the course of your life and it’s important not to get caught up in a single week, month or even year.
+Your fitness journey spans the course of your life, and it’s important not to get caught up in a single week, month, or even year.
 You won’t get out of running shape in a day or a week.
-Like building running fitness, it takes time BUT it’s also important to remember you can’t be in “your best shape ever” year-round.
+Like building running fitness, it takes time, BUT it’s also important to remember you can’t be in “your best shape ever” year-round.

 Questions for you: